onetep-devel/documentation/developer_area.rst

 This section describes the "fast ngwfs" approach introduced in ONETEP 7.3.26 in December 2024.
 This is developer-oriented material -- for a user manual, see :ref:`user_fast_ngwfs`.
-This documentation pertains to ONETEP 7.3.26 and later.
+This documentation pertains to ONETEP 7.3.50 and later.
+If you are using a version of ONETEP older than 7.3.50, please update -- not everything you read here will be applicable otherwise.

 Rationale